BluWrap

 Series A in 2008

-EOS Climate, Inc. is a San Francisco-based company established in 2008 that specializes in producing verified emission reductions through the destruction of ozone-depleting substances (ODS), which are potent greenhouse gases.
-ODS, such as chlorofluorocarbons (CFCs), continue to be emitted from aging air conditioning and refrigeration systems, posing significant environmental risks.
-EOS Climate addresses these challenges by implementing market-based solutions that manage the refrigerant life cycle, helping clients minimize greenhouse gas emissions and prolong the useful life of their refrigerants.
-In addition to its core operations, the company provides strategic consulting services aimed at enhancing environmental sustainability.
+EOS Climate, Inc. is a San Francisco-based company founded in 2008 that specializes in producing high-quality verified emission reductions (VERs) through the destruction of ozone-depleting substances (ODS).
+These substances, which include chlorofluorocarbons (CFCs), are potent greenhouse gases that can be up to 11,000 times more impactful than carbon dioxide.
+Although the manufacturing of ODS has ceased, they continue to be released from aging air conditioning and refrigeration equipment, posing a significant threat to the global climate.
+EOS Climate leads in refrigerant lifecycle management, offering market-based solutions to track and minimize greenhouse gas emissions.
+This enables clients to extend the useful life of their refrigerants while preventing their release into the atmosphere.
+In addition to its core activities, the company provides strategic consulting services aimed at addressing environmental challenges on a global scale.

 Solyndra is a manufacturer of cylindrical panels utilizing CIGS thin-film solar cell technology, located in Fremont, California.
 Established in 2005, the company focuses on designing and producing photovoltaic systems that include both panels and mounting hardware specifically for the commercial rooftop market.
 Solyndra employs high-volume manufacturing techniques to address the needs of the global solar industry.
 Its proprietary cylindrical modules are engineered to achieve low installation costs while maximizing solar energy output, particularly on low-slope commercial rooftops.
 The company operates a fully-automated manufacturing facility spanning 300,000 square feet, underscoring its commitment to efficiency and innovation in solar technology.